AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

 ### Configure the local blockchain in other dev tools

-When using the local blockchain with other dev tools including MetaMask, Hardhat, Remix, Truffle, please configure the network with the following info to connect with the local blockchain:
+When using the local blockchain with other dev tools, such as MetaMask, Hardhat, Remix, or Truffle, configure the network with the following info to connect with the local blockchain:

 | Network Name | Local Astar Testnet 0 |
 | --- | --- |